vvolfster/shrimpVueComponents/src/input/autoform/docs.md

 ### More info about the fields object
 The fields object is what populates the autoform and is highly customizable.
 The structure of the fields object is as follows.

+** NOTE: If you want to be super fancy, you can also make the field a function that returns the same structure.
+The function will be passed the current value of the form! **

 ```
 fields: {
+    // normal field object
     myFieldName1: {
 	    type: <one of available components, default or custom installed>,
 	    validateFn: <function that is passed the value of this object, value of the entire form>